Ignatius Matthew: Biography

 Matthew's father was Deacon Yeshu from Mardin.
-He joined Mor Hananyo and was ordained a priest and became the abbot of the monsatery.
-After Ignatius George IV was consecrated as a patriarch, he ordained Matthew as a Metropolitan of Mosul and was called Cyril and due to the conflict with the Syriac Catholic group in Mosul, he was exiled from Mosul for some time.
+He joined Mor Hananyo and was ordained a priest and became the abbot of the monastery.
+After Ignatius George IV was consecrated as a patriarch, he ordained in 1770, Matthew as Metropolitan of Mor Mattai Monastery and Mosul and was called Cyril and due to the conflict with the Syriac Catholic group in Mosul, he was exiled from Mosul for some time.

 When the Patriarch Ignatius George IV died, he was requested to be the new patriarch, but when he arrived in Mardin, he found that Michael Jarwah, the metropolitan of Aleppo was already there and managed to get himself elected as the Syriac Orthodox Church patriarch even though he was part of the Syriac Catholic church.
 When that happened, Matthew went and stayed in a village called Qeleth in Tur Abdin.
-There, all the metropolitan in Tur-Abdin met and elected Ignatius Matthew a legitimate patriarch for the Syriac Orthodox Church.
+There, all the metropolitan in Tur-Abdin met and elected Ignatius Matthew a legitimate patriarch for the Syriac Orthodox Church in opposition to Ignatius Michael III Jarweh.
 When the firman from the Ottoman government arrived approving his election, he was consecrated as a patriarch.

 One of the Metropolitan that he ordained in 1806 was called Behnam and he was from the Mosul area.
 Ignatius Matthew consecrated him as a patriarch when he was still alive against the church tradition but after he knew he doesn’t have a true Orthodox faith, he was interrogated by the Church fathers and therefore Behnam was excommunicated from the church and ordered to leave Mor Hananyo.

 Shortly before his death in 1817, Ignatius Matthew called Basil Yunan, the Maphrian of the East and consecrated him as patriarch Ignatius Yunan in the attendance of 4 metropolitan.